PronitNag/Python/python_crash_course/01_Getting_started/01_questions.md

-# Chapter 1 Exercises

-The exercises in this chapter are exploratory in nature.
-Starting in Chapter 2, the challenges you'll solve will be based on what you've learned.

 ## 1-1. python.org
 Explore the Python home page (https://python.org/) to find topics that interest you.
 As you become familiar with Python, different parts of the site will be more useful to you.